‘Two women. Two centuries. One dark fate.’

 Honey Subin … Witch’s attendant II

-The Darkness – terrible generic title, they should have stuck with Dorcha, which is more memorable – is rather too languid and convoluted and a bit dull.
+Overall, The Darkness is rather too languid and convoluted and a bit dull.
 Lead Amelia Eve is good in her role but some of the other cast is weak with some dodgy Oirish accents.
 It’s maybe worth a look if your expectations are low.
+Furthermore, The Darkness is a terrible generic title, they should have stuck with Dorcha, which is obviously more memorable.